Delaware, Ohio

-Delaware is a city in and the county seat of Delaware County, Ohio, United States.
-Delaware was founded in 1808 and was incorporated in 1816.
+Delaware is a city in Delaware County, Ohio, United States, and its county seat.
 It is located near the center of Ohio, about 30 mi north of Columbus as part of the Columbus metropolitan area.
 The population was 41,302 at the 2020 census.
+Delaware was founded in 1808 and was incorporated in 1816.

 History

-While the city and county of Delaware are named for the Delaware tribe, the city of Delaware itself was founded on a Mingo village called Pluggy's Town.
+While the city and county of Delaware are named for the Lenape or Delaware people, the city of Delaware itself was founded on a Mingo village called Pluggy's Town.
 The first recorded settler was Joseph Barber in 1807.
 Shortly afterward, other men started settling in the area (according to the Delaware Historical Society); namely: Moses Byxbe, William Little, Solomon Smith, Elder Jacob Drake, Thomas Butler, and Ira Carpenter.
 In 1808, Moses Byxbe built the first framed house on William Street.
 Born in Delaware County in 1808, Charles Sweetser went on to become a member of the United States House of Representatives from 1849 to 1853.
 On March 11, 1808, a plan of the city was filed, marking the official founding of the town.
 Byxbe and the others planned the city to be originally on the east bank of the river, but it was switched to the west bank only a few days after the first plan was filed.

 Even though Delaware was still a small community, in 1812, when the capital of Ohio was moved from Chillicothe, Delaware and Columbus were both in the running and Delaware lost by a single vote to Columbus.
 However, following the War of 1812, settlers began arriving in Delaware in greater numbers.
 Among some of the earliest settlers were the parents of Rutherford B. Hayes, the 19th President of the United States.
 The Hayes home no longer stands, but a historical marker in front of a BP station marks the location.
-As of 2018, the Rutherford B. Hayes Comes Home committee is trying to raise $125,000 to get a statue of Hayes placed at the corners of William and Sandusky streets and a bust of Hayes to be placed at Rutherford B. Hayes High School.
-The statue would be a 125% scale depiction of the president, which would stand at about 10 feet with its pedestal.
+In 2018, the Rutherford B. Hayes Comes Home committee announced plans to raise $125,000 to get a statue of Hayes placed at the corners of William and Sandusky streets and a bust of Hayes to be placed at Rutherford B. Hayes High School.
 Committee Chairman Bill Rietz said that the committee would like to raise the money by October 4, 2019, Hayes' 197th birthday.
+The statue was successfully erected on October 4, 2019.
+It is a 125% scale depiction of the president, which stands at about 10 feet including its pedestal.